Centigrade2020/ChatRoom/README.md

 ## Visit

-~This web application is hosted using ACI(Azure container instance) [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).
+~This site is no longer hosted 😕

 ~To run the application localy clone this repo and cd into it and run